bluetardis/pinteresting/NotesPB.md

 * Import as per example at the top of the scss
 ```
 @import url(http://fonts.googleapis.com/css?family=Lato:400,700);

 ```
 * Name / use the font as speficied in the google info
 ```
 $font-family-sans-serif:           'Lato', 'Helvetica Neue', Helvetica, Arial, sans-serif;
 ```

 ## Nav Bar within Container
 *apps/views/layouts/_header.html.erb*

-This gives more control on formatting et
+This gives more control on formatting etc
 ```
 <nav class="navbar navbar-inverse navbar-default" role="navigation">
   <div class="container-fluid">     <!-- Brand and toggle get grouped for better mobile display -->